 Opinions of a tweet can be analyzed with SenStrength and the values are transformed to range $ \left[ 0,8 \right] $ with Equation~\ref{opinionmap}.

-Opinions of a tweet towards each topic it talks about can be regarded as a distribution with 1.0 probability on a single sentiment value just as opinion dsitribution of subjective model.
+Opinions of a tweet towards each topic it talks about can be regarded as a distribution with 1.0 probability on a single sentiment value just as opinion distribution of the subjective model.

 Therefore opinion similarity between tweets and users is the same with similarity between two users.

-We treate opinion as distribution over sentiment valence space with each element of the distribution represents the propotion of the corresponding strength values in the user's all sentiment values.
+We treat opinion as distribution over sentiment valence space with each element of the distribution represents the proportion of the corresponding strength values in the user's all sentiment values.

 However , values in sentiment valence space are not independent.